Healthdirect Free Australian health advice you can count on.

 Young people can visit a headspace centre.
 Headspace provides early intervention mental health services to 12 to 25-year-olds.
 Centres are located across metropolitan, regional and rural areas of Australia.

-• if the person is experiencing psychosis
+• if you are experiencing psychosis

 • what might be causing it